 Kevin Gallagher in The Guardian

-Senior GDAE Researcher and professor of international relations at Boston University Kevin P. Gallagher writes frequently for The Guardian.
+Former GDAE Senior Researcher and Professor of international relations at Boston University Kevin P. Gallagher writes frequently for The Guardian.
 His current research focuses on the economics and politics of economic integration in Latin America and at the WTO.
 He is the author of The Dragon in the Room: China and the Future of Latin American Industrialization, The Enclave Economy: Foreign Investment and Sustainable Development in Mexico's Silicon Valley (with Lyuba Zarsky), and Putting

 Development First: The Importance of Policy Space in

 To receive emails about Gallagher's latest publications subscribe for updates.
 Or follow Gallagher on Facebook or Twitter.

 Many of these columns are available in Spanish and Portuguese through Opinion Sur.